john-dohoney/DCOS-Marathon-Simple-Server/README.md

 ```
  curl http://<public agent ipv4>/api/hello
 ```
 Scale the api to 3 - 4 instances.
 THen invoke the API again.
 Scroll down to see the port changes.
-Marathon-LB handles the service discovery details as well as dispatching the HTTP call to a health dcoker container.
+Marathon-LB handles the service discovery details as well as dispatching the HTTP call to a health docker container.

+Best of luck wi this sample
+John